Welcome Counsellors, Advisors and Educators

 Early consideration for students outside of Ontario:

-- November 15 is the recommended deadline to submit supporting documents such as transcripts, English Language Test results, or any other required documents for early consideration
+- December 15 is the recommended early deadline to submit supporting documents such as transcripts, English Language Test results or any other required documents, including required supplemental applications to Computer Science, Rotman Commerce, Trinity College and Victoria College for early consideration

 Recommended Minimum Admission Averages and Prerequisite Grades